tulios/icosmith/README.md

 # IcoSmith

-is an open source icon font generator
+is an open source icon font generator server

 ## How to install